 During the second quarter of 2023, the Board of Directors of the Company made the decision to permanently cease operations at Munhall effective on or around August 31, 2023.
-It is anticipated that the complete exit and disposal of all assets at Munhall will be completed within one year from the date the decision was made.
 The strategic decision to cease manufacturing operations at Munhall is part of the Company's ongoing efforts to consolidate manufacturing to drive an increased focus on its core operations and to improve profitability while driving operational efficiencies.